marc2332/bliss/README.md

 EMotion is a Python package developed at the ESRF within the Beamline Control Unit by Matias Guijarro, Cyril Guilloud and Manuel Perez.

-Bliss provides uniform Python objects and a full set of standard features on top of motor controllers plugins.
+EMotion provides uniform Python objects and a full set of standard features on top of motor controllers plugins.

 Bliss is built around simple concepts: